LAST UPDATED: 5/27/23 – Visitor’s Guide to Ghent, Belgium

 |The Essential Carry-On Checklist|

-Before you start planning your itinerary, you are going to want to make sure you have an idea of what you would like to see in Ghent.
-There is a lot to see and do in the city, so you are going to want to plan your time wisely.
-In order to assist you in this planning, I have included my list of the top attractions below, along with a map of where these attractions are located.
+Before planning your itinerary, you need to have an idea of what you would like to see in Ghent.
+There is a lot to see and do in the city, so you need to plan your time wisely.
+To assist, I have listed the top attractions for you to review in my guide to Ghent, Belgium below.

 |St. Michael’s Bridge|

 |St. Bavo’s Cathedral|